 Difference Between Debt Consolidation vs Bankruptcy

 Winding up a company is a task in itself, and a lot of legal obligations and paperwork goes into the winding-up process.
-When a company files for bankruptcy or decides to discontinue its operations, it has two options to go for either debt consolidation or bankruptcy.
-Debt consolidation vs bankruptcy is both two sides of the same coin, which makes them look very similar to each other.
+When a company files for bankruptcy or decides to discontinue its operations, it has two options for debt consolidation or bankruptcy.
+Debt consolidation vs bankruptcy is both two sides of the same coin, making them look very similar.
 But when analyzed in-depth, there are key differences to understand.
-In this Debt consolidation vs bankruptcy article, we will try and understand the key differences between debt consolidation vs Bankruptcy.
+In this Debt consolidation vs bankruptcy article, we will try to understand the key differences between debt consolidation and bankruptcy.

 Head to Head Comparison Between Debt Consolidation vs Bankruptcy (Infographics)

 Below is the top 8 difference between Debt Consolidation vs Bankruptcy

 Both Debt Consolidation vs Bankruptcy are popular choices in the market; let us discuss some of the major Difference :

 - Debt consolidation refers to the consolidation of debt by the company, which refers to surrendering all the debt of the company, which the company is finding difficult to repay.
 Debt consolidation refers to taking over all the company’s existing debt and finding a new borrower who can take the company’s loan at better payment terms.
 On the other hand, Bankruptcy comes which its own procedures and legal proceedings wherein under the bankruptcy code, the company has the option to discharge some or all of its debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.